ausafshah18/Support-Vector-Regression-ML-Model/README.md

 # Support-Vector-Regression-ML-Model
-This Machine Learning model predicts Salary of an employee based on this Level
+This Machine Learning model predicts Salary of an employee based on the Level